-The State shall ensure that all Public Transport vehicles comply with the emission standards set by the Department of Environment and Natural Resources (DENR), Department of Trade and Industry (DTI), and/or the Land Transportation Franchising and Regulatory Board (LTFRB).
+The State shall ensure that all Public Transport vehicles comply with the emission standards set by the Department of Environment and Natural Resources

+(DENR), Department of Trade and Industry (DTI), and/or the Land Transportation Franchising and Regulatory Board (LTFRB).

 The State shall also formulate and implement programs and policies aimed at encouraging citizens to commute using cycling or other lighter vehicles, thus reducing vehicle-related pollution emissions.
-The State shall also provide facilities and programs which support and incentivize the use of cleaner alternative fuels.
+The State shall also provide facilities and programs which support and incentivize the use of cleaner alternative fuels, other types of renewable energy and electric vehicles.

 The State shall measure air quality along major transport corridors in all cities and provide this information to the public in real time.
-When air quality exceeds safe levels according to internationally-accepted standards, particularly from the World Health Organization, the State shall activate emergency procedures with a view to reducing the exposure of the public, especially the young and the elderly, to unclean air.
+When air quality exceeds safe levels according to internationally accepted standards, particularly from the World Health Organization, the State shall activate emergency procedures with a view to reducing the exposure of the public, especially the young and the elderly, to unclean air.